 The role of WM in symbolic comparison became clearer when examining the trade-off between the primary and the secondary tasks.
 Participants’ performance dropped in the VSSP secondary task, but not the PL secondary task.
 Similarly, Van Dijk, Gevers and Fias (2009) and Herrera (2008), who implemented verbal and visuospatial load on adults’ symbolic magnitude comparison processing, found performance was affected only under the VSSP, not the PL load.
 In those studies, the WM load only required the storage of elements of information during the dual conditions, whereas the secondary tasks used in the present study also necessitated processing the given visuospatial elements.
 Thus, our study extends past findings by demonstrating that symbolic comparison necessitates not just VSSP storage but also VSSP processing, i.e. the combination of the VSSP component of WM with the CE.
 This suggests that participants use VSSP strategies to solve this type of numerical comparison task, for example by using nonsymbolic or mental number line representations for the symbolic quantities.
 These results are in line with the triple-code model (Dehaene, 1992), i.e. the involvement of VSSP WM may reflect the involvement of the analogue code in symbol-symbol comparison, whereas the lack of evidence for PL WM involvement suggests that the verbal code is not necessary for this type of numerical comparison.
 Notably, the triple-code model (Dehaene, 1992) does not mention the potential role that WM may play in mentally representing and processing numerical representations.
 In Dehaene’s (1992) review, WM is only mentioned concerning its role in arithmetic.
 The present study extends this model by evidencing the key role that WM plays in processing and translating between the different types of numerical representations.

-Further, our findings for symbolic comparison suggest that a) The fact that a task requires little cognitive effort does not mean that it is processed automatically.
-On the contrary, we observed widespread interference effects in this primary task (see Figure 5) Embedding executive function challenges in easy tasks can potentially enhance performance.
+Further, our findings for symbolic comparison suggest that the fact that a task requires little cognitive effort does not mean that it is processed automatically.
+On the contrary, we observed widespread interference effects in this primary task (see Figure 5).
+Embedding executive function challenges in easy tasks can potentially enhance performance.
 Indeed, in cognitive psychology, there have been other instances where under certain conditions participants’ performance improved under WM load conditions (Giammarco et al., 2015).
 For example, Makovski et al. (2008) demonstrated that orienting attention in visual WM under dual-task conditions can lead to improved performance by reducing interference from memory probes.
 Thus, it appears that attentional mechanisms can mitigate WM interference under certain conditions.
 Taken together, these findings reveal the complexity of cognitive processes and the potential for adaptive mechanisms to enhance performance even in the presence of interference (Giammarco et al., 2015).

 Non-symbolic magnitude comparison